 Pretox, retox, detox: Your 360 guide to the festive season

-We’ve all been there – there’s another work do coming up and ibuprofen can only undo so much.
-You don’t want to overdo it, but you don’t want to miss out either.
-And Santa’s coat’s not the only thing that’s red – your bank balance is, too.
+We’ve all been there – there’s another festive night out coming up and Ibuprofen can only undo so much.
+You don’t want to overdo it, but you don’t want to miss out either – especially after ‘lockdown Christmas’ last year!
+On the other hand, Santa’s coat’s not the only thing that’s red – your bank balance is, too.
 In short, you’re drowning in festivities.

 Help is at hand.
 This guide will save you from the inexorable tide of the party season – it’s a lifeline for your mind, body and savings (we can’t do anything for your soul, though.
 Sorry).